johanlindstrm/plant-reminder/README.md

 # Plant Reminder App
 ----
 ### Course
 <p> Course goal is that the student creates a hybrid mobile app for both iOS and Android using HTML, CSS and JavaScript.
-Students will be using React Native as the framework, with the a mind set to have the app published </p>
+Students will be using React Native as the framework, with the a mindset to have the app published </p>

 ---
 ### Description